Skip to main content

 Design Review Checklist

-Evaluates completed design work across six areas before anything moves to handoff: brief alignment, information architecture, visual quality, Figma hygiene, accessibility, and edge cases.
+Evaluates completed design work across six areas: brief alignment, information architecture, visual quality, Figma hygiene, accessibility, and edge cases.

 • Template 4

-Captures everything engineering needs to build accurately, from user flows and conditional logic to validation rules, edge cases, accessibility requirements, and QA sign-offs.
+Captures everything engineering needs to build accurately, from user flows and conditional logic to validation rules, edge cases, accessibility requirements.

 The Framework